 The yard was adorned with hanging lights which kept us aware of our surroundings as well as the gorgeous table decorations that included white lily’s and jade flowers and candles.
 The open bar was serving beer, wine, Mai Tai’s and mouth watering margarita’s.

 The food was a surf and turf: Pan seared kampachi a local fish, Maui onion mashed potatoes, mac nut crusted local catch, a braised beef tenderloin and chimichurri and ginger miso sauce.
 The food was delicious and exciting.

 Yet, I am still in disbelief at the care and compassion that went into these cheesecakes.
 It was the perfect wedding dessert.
 Linda and Sandy have known each other for 34 years, meeting when they were 24 years old.
 This long time friendship is easy to relate to as I have friends that I have known for the same amount of time.
 The most adorable thing to observe from a distance.

 My husband was unable to be here with me this trip because of his work schedule and I am grateful that he convinced me to come without him.
 The wedding was extra special also because the brides father, my uncle Joe was here with us as we almost lost him a year and a half ago when he had a hernia surgery.
+Here is my uncle Joe explaining how the mafia got it’s name.
 Also, my mother was able to be here in the fragile condition that she is in surviving a multiple myeloma diagnosis 3 years ago.

 Aloha and Mahalo